melinda-z/CI-MS2-MovieQuiz/testing.md

 - Music Auto Play

-  Congrats music is automaticly played when the game is finished.
+  Congrats music is automatically played when the game is finished.

 - Music On/off Button